 A lot of other things happen in this novel, but I found The Other Story by Tatiana de Rosnay to be too slow for my taste and the main character so unlikable, that it was difficult to swallow or even care about the story or how/why the main character got there.

-As far as the narration goes, I think Simon Vance is an excellent narrator, I didn't think he was the right narrator for The Other Story by Tatiana de Rosnay.
+As far as the narration goes, I think Simon Vance is an excellent narrator.
+However, I didn't think he was the right narrator for The Other Story by Tatiana de Rosnay.
 Simon Vance's voice/narration seems much too mature for the main character of Nicholas Duhamel...
 Nicholas Duhamel is a young, Frenchman of 29 years old and immature.
 Long story short, I think a narrator with a younger sounding and more carefree voice would have been more suitable for this audiobook.

 The following is a plot summary for The Other Story by Tatiana de Rosnay from Audible: